LarsK4nis/Automation-Login-Website/README.md

 ## Building Proyect
 The proyect is distributed in:
-1. BrowserDriver (Chrome, Mozilla, Opera...)
+1. BrowserDriver (Chrome, Mozilla, Opera...).
-2. Python Script
+2. Python Script.
-3. Yml file oriented to abstract code
+3. Yml file oriented to abstract code.

 ## Packages Installation
 First at all, Selenium installation package for python: